Spatial-Angular Attention Network for Light Field Reconstruction: Evaluations

-Fig. \ref{fig:Result2} shows the reconstruction results on three light fields, \textit{Castle}, \textit{Holiday} and \textit{Flowers}, from the CIVIT Dataset~\cite{ICME2018} with upsampling scale $16\times$ (disparity range $d_{\min}-d_{\max}=14$px).
+Fig. \ref{fig:Result2} shows the reconstruction results on three light fields, \textit{Castle}, \textit{Holiday} and \textit{Flowers}, from the CIVIT Dataset~\cite{ICME2018} with upsampling scale $16\times$ (disparity range about 14px).
 The first case and the third case have thin structures with complex occlusions.
-The depth and learning-based approach by Kalantari~\textit{et al.}~\cite{DoubleCNN} fail to estimate depth maps accurately enough to warp the input images, and the color CNN is not able to correct the misaligned views, producing ghosting artifacts as shown in the figure.
-For the second case, we demonstrate reconstructed EPIs in a highly non-Lambertian region, as shown in the figure.
+The depth and learning-based approach by Kalantari~\textit{et al.}~\cite{DoubleCNN} fails to estimate depth maps accurate enough to warp the input images, and the color CNN cannot correct the misaligned views, producing ghosting artifacts as shown in Fig. \ref{fig:Result2}.
+For the second case, we demonstrate reconstructed EPIs in a highly non-Lambertian region.
 Caused by the depth ambiguity, the approach by Kalantari~\textit{et al.}~\cite{DoubleCNN} produces choppiness artifacts along the angular dimension.
 Due to the limited receptive field of the networks, the results by Wu~\textit{et al.}~\cite{WuEPICNN2018} and Yeung et al.~\cite{YeungECCV2018} show aliasing effects in various degrees.
-Table \ref{table:Result2} lists the quantitative measurements on the light fields from the CIVIT Dataset~\cite{ICME2018} with upsampling scale $8\times$ and $16\times$.

-Fig. \ref{fig:Result3} shows the reconstruction results on three light fields, \textit{Bikes}, \textit{FairyCollection} and \textit{WorkShop}, from the MPI Light Field Archive~\cite{kiran2017towards} with upsampling scale $16\times$ (disparity range up to 33.5px).
-The first case has complex structure occluded by the foreground bikes as shown in the top row of Fig. \ref{fig:Result3}.
-The baseline methods fail to reconstruct the complex structure in the background.
-Among them, the depth and learning-based approach~\cite{DoubleCNN} fail to estimate a proper occlusion relation between the bikes and the background.
-The second scene is a non-Lambertian case, i.e., a refractive glass before the toys.
-The approach by Kalantari~\textit{et al.}~\cite{DoubleCNN} cannot reconstruct the refractive object.
-And the reconstructed EPIs by the baseline methods~\cite{WuEPICNN2018,YeungECCV2018} appear severe aliasing effects.
-Table \ref{table:Result3} lists the quantitative measurements on the light fields from the MPI Light Field Archive~\cite{kiran2017towards} with upsampling scale $8\times$ and $16\times$.
+In the demonstrated cases, LLFF~\cite{mildenhall2019local} assigns wrong planes to the tiny structures, leading to ghosting and tearing artifacts.